ZeroDrift810/NELBOT/feature_setup.md

 # Setting up Snallabot features

-## Setting up dashboard

-Once the bot has been added to your discord do the following:

-1. Run `/dashboard` to open your snallabot dashboard
-2. Follow the directions to connect your league to snallabot.
-Let me know if you have any issues doing so
-3. Once you reach your dashboard, you are all set up.
-4. [Optional] Add more bot export links by clicking the `Add Export` button.
-Once you add the Url, make sure you check the right exports and hit the check mark to confirm!
-5. The dashboard is all setup to use!
-Auto exporting is on for all the exports that have that option checked

-Auto Export works in the following situations:

-1. When you do `/game_channels clear` it will export the week that was advanced
-2. When you are using snallabot game channel tracking, everytime the channel is cleared it exports the current week
-3. If you are doing `/game_channels create` it will export the current week if it does not have the information for that week

-So the recommendation is to advance the league in Madden, then do your `/game_channels clear` and `/game_channels create` to make sure it exports all your results from the previous week!

 ## Setting up teams

 Snallabot provides an easy interface to assign teams for your league.